Home Page : Firewalls

 A firewall protects your computer from incoming connections.
-Without a firewall there are many ways in which someone could connect to a PC without the user of the pc being aware, and this would allow a hacker access to files and even the ability to run software on the PC.
+Without a firewall there are many ways in which someone could connect to a PC without the user of the PC being aware, and this might allow a hacker access to files and even the ability to run software on the PC.
 Software firewalls (i.e. those listed here) will generally also offer control over outgoing connections, this means that they will notify you of which applications are trying to make a connection to the internet (or local network) and allow you control over which should be allowed to do so.
 Serious thought should also be given to installing anti-virus software, which is equally if not more important.

 The following software firewall products are available free for for personal use.
 (A search of the web will reveal other commercial firewall solutions.)
 There may be some conditions attached to their use and the definition of "personal use" may vary between products, so check their terms and conditions: